CapuchaRojo/VetCan/README.md

 # VetCan

+⚠️ VetCan is not a HIPAA Compliance guarantee — professional review required.

 VetCan is a full-stack automation & CRM platform for medical cannabis clinics, optimized for medical marijuana patient workflows.
 This repo scaffold covers Phase A-F (core CRM to analytics) and is intended as a robust starting point.